Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 Thailand

-Believed legal to use, illegal to sell.
+Believed to be legal to use, illegal to sell.
 Thailand has earned a reputation for enforcing its ban on importation and sales of vaping products with several high-profile incidents in recent years, including detaining and even deporting tourists caught vaping

 Timor-Leste